MemoryChips/bldg25-chat-demo/README.md

 ## TODO: Urgent

 1.  type files frisby and node-fetch were modified
-2. Fix test of prod mode web socket fails to connect
+2. Fix test of prod mode

-Images are missing
-Full path to angular build in server code needs to be relative path
+web socket fails to connect - probably need to adjust attempted connection url it is likely using the proxy version and needs to switch to a direct version in prod

 3. The next item